anywhereinfo/apistyle-guide/combined_style_guide.md

   + **serviceId** (77 number, once we have it available in backend or when orderRequest goes to SUCCEEDED)

     - The service id which is needed to get the information about service using serviceProvisioning API
-* Use Retry After header attributes to guide client on configurable delay, follow [API Standard: Long-Runing Operations (LRO)](/wiki/spaces/NAPA/pages/675812048943/API+Standard+Long-Runing+Operations+LRO#3.6-Client-Polling-Strategy)
+* Use Retry After header attributes to guide client on configurable delay, follow [API Standard: Long-Runing Operations (LRO)](API Standard_ Long-Runing Operations (LRO)-675812048943.md)

 ![IOD External API - Get well quick fix 11-10-2025.png](images/675856842772-1-IOD%20External%20API%20-%20Get%20well%20quick%20fix%2011-10-2025.png)